dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/ldap-login.png

-.. note:: You can learn how to install the LDAP plugin in our :ref:`Admin Documentation <admin-plugin-installation>`.
+.. note:: You can learn how to install the LDAP plugin in our :ref:`Admin Guide <admin-plugin-installation>`.

 .. _user-content-authoring: